ViewpointDepth: A New Dataset for Monocular Depth Estimation Under Viewpoint Shifts: Dataset

 A total of 10 different viewpoints were collected.
 For each viewpoint we release 3 videos of 10 minutes each from different scenes.
-Given the long time range in which the videos are distributed, we manually selected samples to represent a similar distribution of suburban areas in non-adverse weather and at day-time as shown in \cref{fig:example,fig:example_base}.
+Given the long time range in which the videos are distributed, we manually selected samples to represent a similar distribution of suburban areas in non-adverse weather and at day-time.
 Dashcams recorded at an average of 30 frames per second in 720p MP4 format and with a 150° diagonal field of view.
 We down-sampled the data at 10 fps and extracted the frames undistorted in JPEG format, with a quality factor of 92 and 4:2:0 chroma sub-sampling.
 This resulted in a total of 360K frames.
 Note that although the two cameras are simultaneously recording the same scene, no synchronization mechanism was implemented.
 This can result in the two recordings being shifted by a variable number of frames.

 Finally, to foster further research, we also release GPS points and accelerometer data at 1~and~100~Hz, respectively.